mattermost/docs/source/administration/incident-response-application.rst

 Incident Response Application (EE, Closed Alpha)
 ------------------------------------------------------

 The incident response application is available in closed Alpha, in `Enterprise Edition <https://mattermost.com/pricing/>`_.
+Supported in Mattermost 5.12 and later.

 // TODO: Add a screenshot or a video